A Beginner-Friendly Guide to Distributed Ledger Technology (DLT)

 However, a DLT is a network of nodes that contains the same amount of data across locations.
 The data can be recorded, updated, and viewed but cannot be changed.
 These distributed ledgers are what coined the term “distributed ledger technology.”

-Since cryptography enables it to store data safely, it can only be accessed with a certain crypto key or signature, which is allocated to authorized users ONLY.
+Cryptography enables secure data storage, accessible only with a specific crypto key or signature assigned to authorized users exclusively.
 Thus, making this technological infrastructure unbackable, foolproof, and extremely secure.

 DLT technology, or blockchain technology, launched the bitcoin, and now it is the most said word in the world of technology.
 It has a very big and vast potential across many sectors and industries.
 Suppose we want to simplify put like this way.
 In that case, distributed Ledger Technology is everything and all about the concept and idea of a decentralized network, which completely goes against the conventional system.